Dario Khan

-Dario Ivan Khan (born 24 January 1984 in Mozambique) is a Mozambican football defender currently playing for Costa do Sol.
-Khan is a member of the Mozambique national football team.
+Dario Ivan Khan (born 24 January 1984 in Mozambique) is a former Mozambican football defender who last played for GD Maputo.
+Khan was a member of the Mozambique national football team.

 Dario Khan joined Egyptian side Ismaily from Sudanese club Al-Hilal in January 2009.

 He scored two own goals during the 2010 Africa Cup of Nations, in the group matches against Benin and Egypt.